open-xml-templating/docxtemplater/README.md

 - [Footnotes Module](https://docxtemplater.com/modules/footnotes) to be able to add footnotes to a document using the syntax `{:footnotes foot}`
 - [Paragraph Placeholder Module](https://docxtemplater.com/modules/paragraph-placeholder) to simplify conditions that should show or hide a given paragraph using the syntax `{?tag}`

-## Similar libraries
+## About docxtemplater

-Docxtemplater is my main job, and has been maitained for over 8 years already.
+Docxtemplater is my main job, and has been maintained for over 8 years.
 Expect to get great support if you buy any modules, and also good support on the open-source version.

-There are a few alternative libraries that work with Word/Powerpoint documents, here’s a list of those I know a bit about:

-- [docx4j](https://www.docx4java.org/trac/docx4j) : JAVA, this is probably the biggest docx library out there.
-There is no built in templating engine, but you can generate your docx yourself programmatically;
-- [docx](https://github.com/dolanmiu/docx) : Javascript in the browser, you can create your docx from scratch, but not with template syntax, you need to "code your document" in Javascript;
-- [redocx](https://github.com/nitin42/redocx) : Create Docx document from scratch, using JSX syntax, last commit on December 2018;
-- [officegen](https://github.com/Ziv-Barber/officegen) : works only server side for the moment, last commit on March 2021;